UKVI Temporary Guidance During COVID-19 – What This Means For You

 The University's FAQs confirm that in 2020/21, we are currently planning to offer a blend of face-to-face teaching in small groups in Sheffield, where social distancing can be maintained, supported by digital delivery.

-For the 2020/21 academic year, you will be able to study in this way with a Tier 4 visa.
-If you need a new Tier 4 visa to study your course, for example if you are a new student studying your first course in Sheffield, the University can issue a CAS for you to apply for a Tier 4 visa for courses delivered in this way.
+For the 2020/21 academic year, you will be able to study in this way with a Student or Tier 4 visa.
+If you need a new Student Visa to study your course, for example if you are a new student studying your first course in Sheffield, the University can issue a CAS for you to apply for a Student visa for courses delivered in this way.

-UKVI will review this and will expect that students with a Tier 4 visa will transaition back to face-to-face teaching as soon as the situation allows.
+UKVI will review this and will expect that students with a Student or Tier 4 visa will transition back to face-to-face teaching as soon as the situation allows.

 Graduate Immigration Route